bhofmei/jbplugin-screenshot/README.md

 ### Other plugins
 Support for other plugins can be added based on demand.
 To request support for other plugins, either

 a.
-Create an issue in GitHub.
+Create an [issue](https://github.com/bhofmei/jbplugin-screenshot/issues) in GitHub.
 Include the plugin name and URL as well as what configuration options should be supported

 or

 b.
 Fork this plugin, add the support, then submit a pull request.

+## Issues/Bugs
+This plugin is difficult to test and debug because it relies on PhantomJS Cloud.

+### General troubleshooting
+1. **If account login information is required to access the browser, it will not work.** There are ways around this, although they are not currently implemented because I haven't figured out a good way to do it securely and lack of demand.
+2. **If the PhantomJS window is blank**
+  * In the full request URL, change the render type to "json" and resubmit.
+Look for error messages.
+  * Check is the request URL.
+In the full URL sent to PhantomJS cloud, extract the portion at `.../?request:{url:"get_this_url",...}`.
+Replace `%26` with `&` and `%3A` with `:` and open this updated link.
+Look for any error messages in the console.
+3. If the PhantomJS window gives an error message about being out of credits, create a PhantomJS account.

+### Extra help
+For additional debugging help, submit an [issue](https://github.com/bhofmei/jbplugin-screenshot/issues).
+Include the URL when submitting an issue.

 ## Future Improvements
 - Support MethylationPlugin v3
-- Convert canvas features to HTML features for better SVG editting